KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

             licenseError: { error in ... }
             licenseConfiguration: { license in ... }
             view: { controller in
-                KeyboardView(
-                    state: controller.state,
-                    services: controller.services,
-                    buttonContent: { $0.view },
-                    buttonView: { $0.view },
-                    emojiKeyboard: { $0.view },
-                    toolbar: { _ in MyCustomToolbar() }
+                // Return a customized KeyboardView or a custom view here }
         )
     }
-        )
 }
-}
 ```

+The Basic license unlocks 1 locale, Silver unlocks 5 and Gold unlocks all supported locales.
+You can change locales once for each new version of your app, after which the locales will be persisted for that app version.

-Since Basic, Silver, and monthly Gold licenses validate licenses over the Internet, your keyboard extension must enable Full Access to be able to make network requests.
+> Important: Since Basic, Silver, & monthly Gold licenses validate licenses over the Internet, your keyboard extension must enable Full Access to be able to make network requests.
 This is not needed for yearly Gold and custom licenses, which are validated on-device.

-> Important: A Basic license unlocks 1 locale, Silver unlocks 5 and Gold unlocks all supported locales.
-You can change which locales to use for each new version of your app, after which the locales will be persisted for that app version.

 ## How to set up KeyboardKit for an app

-You can use KeyboardKit in your main app, to check the enabled and Full Access status of a keyboard, provide keyboard settings, link to System Settings, etc. It's a great place to provide app settings, since it has more available space than the keyboard extension.
+You can use KeyboardKit in your main app, to check the enabled and Full Access status of a keyboard, provide keyboard settings, link to System Settings, etc. It's a great place for app settings, since it has more space.

-You don't have to set up KeyboardKit in your app.
-Just import KeyboardKit in any file where you want to use it, and you're good to go.

 ### 👑 KeyboardKit Pro